jasonrandrews/arm-software-developers/content/en/devsummit22/setup.md

 It is possible to connect via SSH without the use of VPN.\
 This requires some initial setup before launching the Virtual Hardware instance as described [here](/devsummit22/ssh).

+The `CONSOLE` view within the browser will suffice for this workshop.

 ### Install necessary software components

 We shall build the Matter examples on the virtual Raspberry Pi 4 instances.
-To prepare for this install the necessary dependencies on **each** instance.
+To prepare for this, install the necessary dependencies on **each** instance.
 ```console
 sudo apt-get update
 sudo apt-get install git gcc g++ python pkg-config libssl-dev libdbus-1-dev libglib2.0-dev libavahi-client-dev ninja-build python3-venv python3-dev python3-pip unzip libgirepository1.0-dev libcairo2-dev libreadline-dev